 - 36. The Committee was briefed by the Director of WHO/IOS at its 16th, 17th and 18th meetings.
 At each of these meetings, the Committee held both formal and closed sessions with the Director of WHO/IOS. - 37.
-The Committee acknowledged the progress made in reducing the backlog of pending audit recommendations, and advised Management to develop an action plan to address remaining long-outstanding audit recommendations. - 38.
-With respect to investigations, the Committee advised WHO/IOS to finalize long-outstanding investigations as soon as possible, especially those related to retaliation.
-With respect to new allegations and cases, especially relating to sexual exploitation, abuse and harassment and retaliation, the Committed advised that steps to be taken by WHO/IOS to conclude them within the agreed 6-month timelines set out in the Memorandum of Understanding between UNAIDS and WHO/IOS. - 39.
-The Committee followed with interest progress towards negotiation of a new Memorandum of Understanding between UNAIDS and WHO/IOS.
+The Committee acknowledged the progress made in reducing the backlog of pending audit recommendations and advised UNAIDS management to develop an action plan to address remaining long-outstanding audit recommendations. - 38.
+With respect to investigations, the Committee advised WHO/IOS to finalize longoutstanding investigations as soon as possible, especially those related to retaliation.
+With respect to new allegations and cases, especially relating to sexual exploitation, abuse and harassment and retaliation, the Committed advised that steps be taken by WHO/IOS to conclude the investigations within the agreed six-month timelines set out in the memorandum of understanding between UNAIDS and WHO/IOS. - 39.
+The Committee followed with interest the progress made towards negotiating a new memorandum of understanding between UNAIDS and WHO/IOS.